vijaymohire/bhadaleit_erp/README.md

 # bhadaleit_erp
-This holds detailsof our company ERP related digital assets and code if any
+This holds details of our company ERP related digital assets and code if any.
+Several publically available content and samples have been sourced from the web.
+This is for information purpose only.
+Please use it for personal use only.